mjmontine/MMONTINE/README.md

 # MMONTINE
     Configuration instructions
-      I wrote and tested this in Python3.
-I do not know how it would perform in Python2.
+      I wrote and tested this in Python2.7 (Atom's default version) Installation instructions
-    Installation instructions
       There are no installation requirements that I am aware of.
     Operating instructions